The CIJ provides a range of training material for journalists.

 In this section you will find guidance on statistics for journalists, database research and online research as well as audio and video from the Summer School and other talks so you can catch up on any you missed.

-We have just published three new handbooks, two in the Logan series: Information Security for Journalists that helps journalists to protect themselves and their sources online, and DPA Without the Lawyer, which shows how the Data Protection Act can be used as a tool for journalists, and the CIJ handbook, The Investigative Journalist's Guide to Company Accounts that makes accounts accessible to journalists that don't have a financial background.
+Our most recent handbooks include two in the Logan series: Information Security for Journalists (currently in a free ebook format) that helps journalists to protect themselves and their sources online, and DPA Without the Lawyer, which shows how the Data Protection Act can be used as a tool for journalists, and the CIJ handbook, The Investigative Journalist's Guide to Company Accounts that makes accounts accessible to journalists that don't have a financial background.

 Audio and Video